Bobliuuu/RAIdology/README.md

 # radiology-assistant

 Our team has come together with an exciting vision - to develop an AI-driven radiology assistant.
 As we began our discussions, we explored several innovative ideas, including wildfire prevention, text-to-movie conversions, and AI ultrasound detection.
-After a few deliberations, we felt most inclined towards the AI ultrasound detection concept.
+After a few deliberations, we felt most inclined toward the AI ultrasound detection concept.

 ## Objective:
 The project is intended to serve as an AI-powered radiology assistant that analyzes ultrasound images to provide insights.
 The primary goal is to "replace" the need for a doctor to interpret ultrasounds, offering a first-line analysis and guiding users to a doctor if there are any serious issues.
 However, the emphasis is on recognizing and providing insights about the ultrasound images, particularly focusing on the health of the baby and parent.